andreajaneyee/spandx/README.md

 Developed with HTML5, CSS3, JavaScript, and JQuery.

 NOTE: This is not a mobile-responsive website.
-Just wanted to get it over and done with to get graded.